Khan/kake/README.md

 There are many many tools out there that wish to manage dependencies.
 There are even many of them written in Python.
 But it's rare to find a dependency system written to be used as a library.
-While it's possible SCons could be used as a library, for instance, it's clear reading the source that the authors did not anticipate that use-case, and the code is not written in a way that would be easy.
-(If it's even possible.)
+While it's possible `waf` or `SCons` could be used as a library, for instance, it's clear reading the source that the authors did not anticipate that use-case, and neither project is written in a way that would be easy (if it's even possible).

 ## Usage